 To better target customers, most businesses would establish an online presence or establish physical stores for their businesses.
-And effective data integration from different commercial channels is vitally important for today's retailers - online retailers who is opening physical stores or local retailers who is opening online stores for gaining valuable insight more accurately and comprehensively, thus create greater economic efficiency and consumer benefits.
+And effective data integration from different commercial channels is vitally important for today’s retailers – online retailers who are opening physical stores or local retailers who are opening online stores for gaining valuable insight more accurately and comprehensively, thus creating greater economic efficiency and consumer benefits.

-1. Provide a personalized brand experience and a coherent brand experience across channels for customers at any given touch point.
+1. Provide a personalized brand experience and a coherent brand experience.

-It's vital to build a seamless channel experience across all channels.
-For example, beginning early April 2013, Uniqlo achieved a transformative and rapid growth in mainland China using full channels including local stores, official Uniqlo site, flagship stores on Tmall B2C platform and mobile App.
-Uniqlo used its mobile App to support the features such as online shopping, QR code scanner, coupons, offline store inquiries and etc. You would redirect to its flagship stores on Tmall B2C platform if you used the “online shopping” feature, while the coupons and QR code were only available when you used the mobile App and shop in its physical stores.
-Therefore Uniqlo achieved the goal to attract its customers from mobile App to the physical stores.
-By scanning the QR code, you can get the product description and real-time inventory and Uniqlo supported mobile payments such as Alipay(zhi fu bao) and WeChat Pay in all the physical stores.
+It’s vital to build a seamless channel experience across all channels.
+For example, beginning in early April 2013, Uniqlo achieved transformative and rapid growth in mainland China using full channels including local stores, the official Uniqlo site, flagship stores on the Tmall B2C platform, and the mobile App.
+Uniqlo used its mobile App to support the features such as online shopping, QR code scanners, coupons, offline store inquiries and etc. You would redirect to its flagship stores on the Tmall B2C platform if you used the “online shopping” feature, while the coupons and QR code were only available when you used the mobile App and shopped in its physical stores.
+Therefore Uniqlo achieved the goal to attract its customers from the mobile Apps to physical stores.
+By scanning the QR code, you can get the product description and real-time inventory and Uniqlo-supported mobile payments such as Alipay(zhi fu bao) and WeChat Pay in all the physical stores.

 2. Optimize inventory deployment across all channels.

 If the retailers don’t understand the inventory situation and the correct channel inventory allocation by using real-time internal data, their businesses cannot survive long.
-Previous inventory deployment strategy cannot deal with the issues of storing data collected from all channels, data integration and data application.
+Previous inventory deployment strategies cannot deal with the issues of storing data collected from all channels, data integration, and data application.

 When the Nexus 4 smartphone(LG Nexus 4 or LG Mako) was released, Google did not hold any pre-sale.
 This means that the demand is almost unpredictable.
 Those who want to be the first to use Nexus 4 had to wait in a queue for a long time at the physical stores and most of them eventually left gloomily because the smartphone was out of stock in mere minutes.
 In the meantime, Google’s online ordering had been paralyzed for the big traffic and was restored two days later, while the customers were told to wait a few weeks to buy a cell phone.